-I’ve been getting a ton of questions about my Sprinter Van bathroom, and a lot of people have said they want to copy the exact layout of my converted Sprinter Van.
+I get a ton of questions about my first Sprinter Van bathroom, and a lot of people have said they want to copy the exact layout of my first converted Sprinter Van.
 Before you go doing that, I wanted to write a blog post about the pros and cons of a Sprinter Van bathroom.
 Yes, it’s nice to have access to a shower, but it comes at a cost, in terms of space, price, and maintenance.

-In this post, I share my thoughts on my Sprinter Van bathroom and answer the question, if I could start all over, would I still build a shower in my van and would I do it the same way?
+In this post, I share my thoughts on my first Sprinter Van bathroom (my second van without a bathroom is here) and answer the question, if I could start all over, would I still build a shower in my van and would I do it the same way?

 What was annoying, however, was getting up in the middle of the night to go pee.
 Now for you guys out there, it’s not such a big deal.
 All you have to do is slide the door open with your eyes half-shut, wave it in the wind, and then fall back in bed.
 Easy peezy.
 On the other hand, for us ladies, peeing in the middle of the night when you sleep in a van means getting dressed, putting on shoes, and popping a squat, or walking to the nearest bathroom if you’re in an established campground.
 It’s pretty disrupting to your sleep schedule.